gambitproject/gambit/doc/pyapi.rst

       :param profile: A list of integers specifying the strategy number each player plays in the profile.

-   .. py:method:: mixed_strategy_profile(rational=False)
+   .. py:method:: mixed_strategy_profile(data=None, rational=False)

       Returns a mixed strategy profile :py:class:`MixedStrategyProfile`
-      over the game, initialized to uniform randomization for each player over his strategies.
+      over the game.
+If ``data`` is not specified, the mixed strategy profile is initialized to uniform randomization for each player over his strategies.
 If the game has a tree representation, the mixed strategy profile is defined over the reduced strategic form representation.

+      :param data: A nested list (or compatible type) with the same dimension as the strategy set of the game, specifying the probabilities of the strategies.

       :param rational: If :literal:`True`, probabilities are
                        represented using rational numbers; otherwise
                        double-precision floating point numbers are
                        used.

+      .. versionadded:: 16.1.0
+	 Added the *data* parameter.

    .. py:method:: mixed_behavior_profile(rational=False)

       Returns a behavior strategy profile